 · Valid for entrance fees at other National Parks and several other federal agencies.

 · Permits the card holder and three other people entrance.

 · For more information go to: www.store.usgs.gov/pass/military.html

-Thomas Edison National Historical Park will offer free admission on the following dates:
+*Thomas Edison National Historical Park will be closed on these days.

 For more information on fee free days for other national parks click here

 Did you know that Thomas Edison worked on electric car batteries in the early 1900s?
 He thought it would be the car of the future.
 His wife's favorite car to drive was a Detroit Electric.
 Today, Thomas Edison National Historical Park has three electric cars dating from 1908 to 1914.